| (hier gehts zur Presserklärung) Liebe Leute, hier eine News in Sachen GATS-Politik der EU. Moderne Herrschaft

 EC's services market for their services providers.
 Other countries are at this

+point in time in various stages of preparing their initial requests.
 While the services negotiations are generally on track it is important that

 all WTO partners take an active part in the negotiations and submit their initial